openstack/monasca-log-api/monasca_log_api_tempest/README.md

  allow_tenant_isolation = true
  ```

- Edit the the variable values in the identity section to match your particular
+ Edit the variable values in the identity section to match your particular
  monasca-vagrant environment.

 5. Create ```etc/logging.conf``` in the Tempest root dir by making a copying